The-Anmol/paginationtest/src/blog/2021-12-25-android-vs-ios.md

 ---
-title: TOP 3 REASONS WHY ANDROID IS AT 18GB RAM AND IOS IS AT 6GB RAM
+title: Top 3 Reasons Why Android is at 18GB RAM & IOS is at 6GB RAM
 filetitle: android-vs-ios
 author: Anmol
 category: technology